 All too often, we forget about our strengths and focus on the weak parts.
 This tends to result in the roles flipping.

-Third, we have to continually build upon our strengths.
-There is always room for improvement, so we should always be striving to become better.
+Third, you have to continually build upon your strengths.
+There is always room for improvement, so you should always be striving to become better.

-Just because you’ve identified a weakness does not mean we have to then work on it, unless it seems to be impairing our success.
+Just because you’ve identified a weakness does not mean you have to then work on it, unless it seems to be holding you back in your sport.

 How to Identify Your Strengths & Weaknesses